Edward01S2/RNDRit/src/pages/home/index.md

       title: Technology
 it:
   description: >-
-    Rndr.tech provides support based on your business needs.
+    We provide support based on your business needs.
 We monitor and manage a wide range of applications, business functions, and equipment on your behalf and keep your systems safe to keep your business running.
   head: Managed IT &<br>Support Solutions
   sub: Technology
 contact: